Top 10 essentials for self-sufficient camping

 Your food must be protected from predators and the elements:

-- Leakproof and odorless containers
+- Airtight and odorless containers

 An effective medical kit contains what you know how to use:

-- Broad-spectrum antibiotics (prescription only)
+- Broad-spectrum antibiotics (prescription required)

-Fatal mistake: Buying a commercial kit without knowing how to use its contents.
+Fatal mistake: buying a commercial kit without knowing how to use its contents.
 An improperly applied tourniquet does more harm than good.

-10. Multi-support navigation system
+10. Multi-platform navigation system

 - GPS with spare batteries